 The coastal walking route at Sveti Stefan near Budva is exceptional.
 Enjoy a stroll through beautiful gardens and small beaches.
 Sveti Stefan is famed for its lovely pink sand beaches that offer incredible views of the sun setting over the Adriatic.
 To experience a bit of luxury, head to King’s and Queen’s Beach, the latter of which is only accessible to guests of the island’s hotel.

 The crystal-clear waters around Montenegro make for some excellent diving and snorkelling opportunities, especially at Queen's Beach.
 More experienced divers can check out wrecks like Suleiman's Ship or caves like Mikovica or Saletova.
 Further south is Velika plaza (the Big or Great Beach) in Ulcinj, offering the longest stretch of fine sand.
-Ulcinj has often been described as “heaven on earth”- all the reason more to set sail to Ulcinj while on your boat holiday in Montenegro.
+Ulcinj has often been described as “heaven on earth”- all the reason more to set sail to Ulcinj while on your sailing holiday in Montenegro.

 For more exploration on land, hire a car to take you to some of the hiking trails at Lov´cen National Park.
 This is a mountainous area with some of the most breathtaking views you will find in the Balkans.